2013–14 UEFA Women's Champions League: Round of 32

 The round of 32 and round of 16 was drawn on 5 September 2013.
-Teams from the same association or qualifying group couldn't be drawn together.
+Teams from the same association or qualifying group could not be drawn together.
 Seeded teams played the second leg at home.
 Teams are awarded 20,000 Euro for both legs.
 A sum criticized to be too small by team managers, leaving teams like Arsenal who have to fly by plane with financial losses.